 Benefits

 With respect to time, for many students the Shared BA-MA program can allow you to complete the MA degree in less than the usual two years.
-The Shared BA-MA program allows you to count up to 9 credits of your Linguistics courses toward the the M.A.
+Economically, the BA-MA program allows you to count up to 9 credits of your Linguistics courses toward the the M.A.
 These credits will be assessed at the undergraduate tuition rate, even if they are 800-level graduate courses.
 They will count toward your BA degree and toward your MA degree.

 Eligibility